-The Department for Education is doing three things:
+The Department for Education:

-2) It is proposing four standards which organisations running supported accommodation in England will have to follow when 16 and 17 year-olds who are in care live in their property.
+2) Is proposing four standards which organisations running supported accommodation in England will have to follow when 16 and 17 year-olds who are in care live in their property.
 These new standards will continue to allow organisations who own and run the accommodation to bypass the children’s homes quality standards.

 The law says that any establishment which wholly or mainly provides care and accommodation to children up to the age of 18 must be registered as a children’s home with Ofsted.
 Children’s homes must follow the existing nine quality standards (which have been in law since 2015).
 The biggest problem, therefore, with the proposed new standards is that they deliberately miss out care, so that organisations do not have to follow the existing quality standards.